 Contains naturally occurring antihistamine and anti-allergic properties and is especially effective for promoting relief of allergies.
 Its natural bronchi-dilating and anti-inflammatory effects make it especially useful for reducing the swelling and itching that may accompany allergies.

-Caution: Its chemical component chamazulene (anti-inflammatory) may inhibit certain enzymes which can theoretically inhibit drugs metabolized by
+Caution: Its chemical component chamazulene (anti-inflammatory) may inhibit certain enzymes which can theoretically inhibit drugs metabolized by these same enzymes.

 2. Helichrysum (Helichrysum Italicum)